behave/behave/docs/gherkin.rst

 Keep your "Background" section short.
  You’re expecting the user to actually remember this stuff when reading your scenarios.
 If the background is more than 4 lines long, can you move some of the irrelevant details into high-level steps?
-See `calling steps from other steps`_.
+See :ref:`calling steps from other steps <docid.api.calling-steps-from-other-steps>`.

 Make your "Background" section vivid.
  You should use colorful names and try to tell a story, because the human